A paradigm shift in resuscitation training

 Going to scale in US and growing internationally

 A study directly comparing instructor-led training with the RQI program showed that providers recently trained in BLS with an instructor were unable to meet the AHA’s guidelines for correct compressions and ventilation when measured objectively at an RQI Simulation Station.
-After one RQI session, overall compression scores increased by 81% and ventilation scores grew from 19% to 70%.

 RQI for newborn resuscitation